ShiuLab/MotifDiscovery-legacy-/README.md

 3. Re-make data frame with only enriched motifs:
   - python Pairwise_kmers.py -f make_df –k [output from step 6, ending in: “_sig_0.05.txt”] -p [positive fasta files] -n [negative fasta files]

+## 3. Run Random Forest
+####Method 1: Using scikit learn in python
-#### At this point you can either run Random Forest on your dataframe using R (see below) via Step 4 or in python (follow 'If you want to make a data table and run RandomForest in one step' in the Python Pipeline above)
+See 'If you want to make a data table and run RandomForest in one step' in the Python Pipeline above

-#### Run Random Forest in R.
+####Method 2: Using R

 If randomForest is not in your library yet, see *Getting RandomForest onto HPC.
   - export R_LIBS_USER=~/R/library
   - R --vanilla --slave --args [df*] < RandomForest.R